 Officials deemed to be 'users' under this procedure are entitled to an appropriate eye and eyesight test.
-Further tests will be provided at regular intervals, the interval to be determined at the initial test as this will vary between individuals.
-Any corrections for vision defects or eye complaints that are not related to work with DSE are not the responsibility of CPC but of the individual concerned.
+Further tests shall be provided at regular intervals, the interval to be determined at the initial test as this shall vary between individuals.
+Any corrections for vision defects or eye complaints that are not related to work with DSE are not the responsibility of the Council but of the individual concerned.

-5.2 Arrangements and cost for eye and eyesight tests

-CPC will meet the cost of eye and eyesight tests.
-Officials should arrange a test and reclaim the cost from CPC.
+5.2 Arrangements and cost for eye and eyesight tests The Council shall meet the cost of eye and eyesight tests.
+Officials shall arrange a test and reclaim the cost from the Council